Nytrock/MyProjects/README.md

 - Status: ⬆ Update is possible
 - Date of creation: September 2022
 - Description: Okay, yes, this project has evolved from the previous project and allows you to create videos that consist of videos.
 Sounds even crazier than pictures of pictures, I get it.
 True, due to the limited capacity of most devices (and for the sake of optimization), the result does not look so impressive.
 But this is still an interesting example of the work of human imagination and available technologies
 - Plans: Make it possible to make a video with n-fold zoom to see all the "madness" closer.
-Well, a full-fledged website would also be nice to do.
+Well, a full-fledged website would also be nice to do

 ## [VOB to mp4](https://github.com/Nytrock/Vob_To_Mp4)
 - Status: ⬆ Update is possible